Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `isUpdatingAny` (class method) returns boolean whether or not we're updating a submod.
 - `isBulkUpdating` (class method) Returns boolean whether or not we have an ongoing bulk update.
 - `_notify` (class method) notifies the user about all available updates at once (if the appropriate updater has the `should_notify` property set to `True`).
-- `getIcon` (class method) returns an appropriate icon depending on the state of a submod (has update/currently updating).

 Properties to access (only `get`) json data.
 These 5 can be `None` as a fallback, keep that in mind.
 - `latest_version` - the latest version of the submod available.